What Are The Best Travel Insurance Companies?

 What does travel insurance cover?

-Each travel insurance policy is different, since it is the insurer who determines the content of the contracts it offers: guarantees, compensation limits, deductibles, travel insurance prices, etc.
+Each travel insurance policy is different, since it is the insurer who determines the contract's content: guarantees, compensation limits, deductibles, travel insurance prices, etc.

-However, all contracts on the market must include at least the following guarantees, applicable in Denmark and elsewhere abroad:
+However, all contracts on the market must include at least the following guarantees:

 - Medical expenses: compensation by the insurer for your health expenses during your stay (consultation, analysis, emergency treatment, longer hospital stay, etc.).